-For those accustomed to regular travel, dealing with paperwork, visa offices, health certificates and the often endless checklists to fulfill when obtaining a work visa for your next destination are pains worth avoiding at all costs.
-With China now comfortably placed as the world’s second largest economy, it’s no wonder that millions of business travelers include China as one of their top destinations each year.
-If you happen to be one of them, this is what you need to know before you proceed with your China visa application.
+For those accustomed to regular travel, it’s not unusual to have to deal with paperwork, health certificates, visa offices, and the endless checklists to fulfill when obtaining a visa.
+With China now comfortably placed as the world’s second-largest economy, it’s no wonder that millions of business travelers include China as one of their top destinations.
+If you’re one of these travelers, this is what you’ll need to know before you proceed with your visa application.

 You might not actually need a visa!

-The majority of people visiting the world’s most populous nation are still likely to need a visa, so don’t go packing your bags and buying a ticket just yet!
-China does allow for a number of exceptions though, which deem visitors exempt from visa requirements, or applicable for a visa upon arrival.
-If you’re a hold a valid passport from any of the following countries:
+Most people are still likely to need a visa, so don’t go packing your bags and purchasing a ticket just yet!
+China allows for a number of exceptions, which deem visitors exempt from visa requirements, or applicable for a visa upon arrival.
+If you hold a passport from this select list of countries, you may not even need a visa:

 - New Zealand